Rentstart Assistance Policy

 Bond Loans provided to clients approved for Private Rental Subsidy and Rent Choice clients are calculated on the full rent for the property.

-All household members can make payments into the Bond Loan account using the Bond Loan Deduction Scheme or other payments methods such as BPAY or internet banking.
+All household members can make payments into the Bond Loan account using the Rentstart Bond Loan Deduction Scheme or other payment methods such as BPAY or internet banking.

 Once the landlord or agent has lodged a Bond Lodgement form, FACS will lodge the full bond with the Rental Bond Board directly.
 FACS will cancel a Bond Lodgement Form that is not presented within 90 days.

 FACS retains an interest in the bond until the loan is repaid.
-If the tenancy ends before the loan is repaid, the Rental Bond Board will return FACS’s contribution towards the bond to FACS, after paying any claim against the bond by the landlord or agent.
-FACS will then refund to the client all of the money paid under the bond loan and not claimed by the landlord or agent.
-If the amount claimed by the landlord or agent is greater than the amount the client has paid off the loan, the outstanding amount will become a former Bond Loan debt and the client will be required to repay this to FACS.
+If the tenancy ends before the loan is repaid, the Rental Bond Board will return FACS’ contribution towards the bond to FACS, after paying any claim against the bond by the landlord or agent.
+FACS will then refund to the client all of the money paid under the Rentstart Bond Loan and not claimed by the landlord or agent.
+If the amount claimed by the landlord or agent is greater than the amount the client has paid off the loan, the outstanding amount will become a former Rentstart Bond Loan debt and the client will be required to repay this to FACS.

-To ensure that loan arrangements, such as actioning a refund on a client’s account, or any arrears management actions, can be appropriately managed, FACS must be advised of any change in a client’s name that occurs while the loan is in place.
+To ensure that loan arrangements, such as actioning a refund on a client’s account, or any arrears management actions, can be appropriately managed, FACS must be advised of any change in a client’s name that occurs while the Rentstart Bond Loan is in place.
 Go to Change of name requirements when a Rentstart Bond Loan is in place for further information.

 It is a condition of receiving a Rentstart Bond Loan that payments are made to FACS fortnightly.
 Each client’s payments are calculated based on the amount of the bond and the payment period.
 The minimum payment accepted by FACS is $10 per fortnight.
 Go to Rentstart Bond Loan Payments for more information about Rentstart Bond Loan payment amounts.